 When I was a girl, I often read biographies.
 Helen Keller, Abraham Lincoln, Martin Luther King Jr. and Mother Teresa stand out the most and I can still remember the shape and smell of those library pages and where I was when the ideas shook my little spirit from side to side, waking me up to the greater world.

-You see, we live in an age that I believe particularly feeds an ego, all these ideas about changing the world– so beautifully disguised in altruistic motives–with food that fuels every sinner’s inherent desire to be worshipped by being noticed.
+You see, we live in an age that I believe particularly feeds an ego.
+All these ideas about changing the world– so beautifully disguised in altruistic motives–with food that fuels every sinner’s inherent desire to be worshipped by being noticed.
 Don’t we see it all around us?
-So much self-promotion in the name of “helping others”, so much daily “show and tell” that easily becomes comparison and competition, so much of all our “promoting and marketing” as if we are back in Jr. High and needing to impress and prove while we compulsively “follow” the lives of others and report about ours, rather than simply live them.
-Really, we are the ones in a ll of history whom invented “selfies”!
+So much self-promotion in the name of “helping others”, so much daily “show and tell” that easily becomes comparison and competition, so much of all our “promoting and marketing” as if we are back in middle school and needing to impress and prove while we compulsively “follow” the lives of others and report about ours, rather than simply live them.
+Really, we are the ones in all of history whom invented “selfies”!
 Need I elaborate on how much we have lost our sense of dignity and the beauty of our daily lives lived under the gaze of God and not the spotlight we project?
 What is this really, all this clamoring to be heard, to be noticed, to be desired, to sell, to have an opinion and voice it?
 And our compassion, even it can be a good costume for pride, for the burden we take on can make us believe we could be the Savior.

 Do we have to give in?
 What if we did not?
 Is it possible?